CONIFA Time

 It had eased to merely persistently heavy by the time I alighted at Seregno.
 I only had 6 kilometres to reach my hotel, and having done my research, I saw the local cab company ran its services from just outside the station.
 There were none when I hit the street, but given the weather, I knew they’d be busy.
 After 45 minutes, failure to see even one started getting me concerned.
 It was too wet to walk.

 I contacted the hotel, and reception initially thought it was too late to get one, but a second conversation suggested that they were working, just rather busy.
 Upon a third chat, 2 hours after I had arrived in Seregno, he’d given up.
 However, his solution was absolutely superb.
 He jumped in his own car and brought me back!
-A big shout out to xxxxx (name to be discovered) for such attention and service.
+A big shout out to Franco for such attention and service.
 While we are handing out gongs, can we name and shame Trenord too.
 Despite trains running until nearly midnight, when the ticket office closes, the entire station is locked.
 There wasn’t even as much as a canopy to shelter under.
 My wee brolly did a splendid job, even if movement in any direction by a fraction led to a soaking!

 I usually book somewhere near a station, or with good accessibility, but I had chosen my Guissano base purely on its proximity to the football for the next couple of days.
 Horrific rain hadn’t been a factor.
 Neither had the notion that the 2nd of June is Republic day in Italy, therefore a holiday, and the 4 strong local cab company were potentially on half or quarter capacity!

-While all my shenanigans were unfolding, day one at CONIFA had seen a protracted second game, with Padania v Raetia taken off at the height of the rain.
+While all my shenanigans were unfolding, day one at CONIFA had seen a protracted second game, with Padania v Raetia players taken off at the height of the rain.
 Goodness knows when they finished, most likely after 9pm, with Padania back in action a mere 15 hours later.
 Brescia v Ascoli in the Serie C Play-off final had been abandoned too.
 Northern Lombardia was getting a soaking, not just me!

 The sun was back uninterrupted for day 2, but the ensuing sweltering heat might not have been the best thing for Padania’s second opponent (they won 4,1 v Raetia in the rain), and the sole reason I was here, to see Greenland.